 Below is a short film made by Canon in 2005 with Jerry Lampen, Ziv Koren, Peter DeJong, and I.

-The VII Association is an independent charitable and education non-profit organization registered in New York that was conceived by Gary Knight and Ron Haviv in 2001 when they co-founded the VII Photo Agency.
+The VII Foundation is an independent charitable and education non-profit organization registered in New York that was conceived by Gary Knight and Ron Haviv in 2001 when they co-founded the VII Photo Agency.
 The Association is registered as a US based 501C3.

-The VII Association has a broad remit to support, initiate and participate in projects that concern environmental, social, health and human rights issues with an ambition to effect change and seek solutions through communication and education.
+The VII Foundation has a broad remit to support, initiate and participate in projects that concern environmental, social, health and human rights issues with an ambition to effect change and seek solutions through communication and education.

 In 2006, foreign correspondent Charles Sennott and I met for the first time in Afghanistan on assignment for the Boston Globe.